mcarrickscott/modarith/README.md

 The Rust generated code uses wrapping arithmetic, so will panic due to integer overflow in Debug mode.
 Always run in Release mode.

 (RFC7748 describes an implementation of Diffie-Hellman key exchange on the Montgomery elliptic curves X25519 and X448.
-You can create your own Montgomery curve using the sagemath script provided in the file bowe.sage)
+You can create your own Montgomery and Edwards curve using this utility https://github.com/mcarrickscott/findmontgomery.git )

 # Modular arithmetic API